 The Western Michigan University Center for the Study of Ethics in Society creates interdisciplinary opportunities for the University and Community to engage in public reflection about ethical issues.

-Check back in September for our lecture series.
-In the meantime, visit our You Tube channel to catch up on events you missed or listen to them on our podcast, Life Is Better With Ethics.
+Check out our regular lecture series.
+If you missed an event, visit our You Tube channel to catch up, or listen to our podcast, Life Is Better With Ethics.

-Registration opens August 29 for our book clubs in Fall 2024.
+Registration is open for our book clubs in Fall 2024.

 News